ben-xD/zuko/README.md

 ## Project history

 - The name was inspired by Zuko from Avatar: The Last Airbender.
+Zuko also means "long life" in Japanese.